Citrix-TechSpecialist/example-voting-app/GKE-Codefresh/README.md

     - [deployment.yaml](./redis/deployment.yaml)
     - [service.yaml](./redis/service.yaml)

-3. In Codefresh, [add the three repositories](https://g.codefresh.io/repositories?filter=view:all;mode:grid) from your Github account.
+3. In Codefresh, [add the three repositories](https://g.codefresh.io/repositories?filter=view:all;mode:grid) from your Github account ([vote](https://github.com/MayankTahil/vote), [result](https://github.com/MayankTahil/result), and [worker](https://github.com/MayankTahil/worker)).
 The icon to *add repositories* is on the top right.
-The `codefresh.yaml` files in each directory should automatically set up the pipeline within the repository for you. **For your deployment, you will need to update:**
+The `codefresh.yaml` files in each respective repository should automatically set up the pipeline within CodeFresh for you. **For your deployment, you will need to update:**
   * Which Kubernetes Cluster the pipeline deploys to (defined in the respective `codefresh.yaml` file)
-  * Which Docker Hub account/ registry  name to push (also defined in the respective `codefresh.yaml` file)
+  * Which Docker Hub account/ registry and image name to push (also defined in the respective `codefresh.yaml` file)

 4. Hit Build to deploy your workflow in CodeFresh.